 If a software fault occurs, the Node Manager (if configured to do so) will restart the WebLogic Server.
-For information about the Node Manager, see Overview of Node Manager in Configuring and Managing WebLogic Server.
+For information about the Node Manager, see Overview of Node Manager.
 For information about the steps to take to prepare for recovering a secure installation, see "Backing Up Configuration and Security Data" in Recovering Failed Servers in Configuring and Managing WebLogic Server.